Places: Resident in Sandgate in the early 1870s. Visit to Ramsgate in 1894. Lived in Tunbridge Wells 1898-1920

 Like Gertrude Warden (another author with Kent connections), she was also a member of the Women Writers' Suffrage League.
 As a speaker Grand was certainly in demand, although it is hard to know what to make of the Ramsgate Congregational Institute's invitation to deliver a lecture on 'Mere Man' in 1903.
 The schedule for the previous few months includes all manner of entertainments, from Alfred Capper’s thought reading to a lantern lecture and costume recitals.

-In 1915 Grand also appears in connection with a proposed Women's Volunteer Reserve Movement.
+Grand was on visiting terms with Siegfried Sassoon and his mother, and in 1915 she also appears in connection with a proposed Women's Volunteer Reserve Movement.
 Seconding a vote of thanks, Grand confessed that she had come to the meeting with a ‘neutral’ mind, but having heard the arguments – including the benefits of healthy exercise and the fear that without an organised body, over enthusiastic women ‘should be going about ready to shoot at any moment’ – she thought the movement ‘admirable’.

 Grand moved to Bath in 1920, serving as Lady Mayoress from 1922 to 1929.
 She died in Wiltshire in 1943.